 In Bangladesh, 80 to 90 per cent of rural households are estimated to keep flocks of 3 to 10 birds.
 In Bhutan, a majority of rural households keep some poultry birds; and village chicken constitute approximately 86 per cent of the national poultry stock; there are only a few commercial layer farms around major urban centres.
 In India, agricultural households keep about 85 per cent of the poultry stock...Read More

 Small Ruminant Rearing

-With 15% of the world’s goat population and 6% of its sheep, India is among the highest livestock holding countries in the world.
-As per the 18th Livestock Census (2007), the number of sheep and goats in the country was 71.5 and 140 million, respectively...Read More
+India supports 16.1% of the world’s goat population and 6.4% of its sheep (FAO Statistics,1 2013), making it among the highest livestock holding countries in the world.
+Based on the latest GoI statistics (19th Livestock Census, 2012), the number of sheep and goats in the country is 65.06 and 135.17 million, respectively.

 Smallholder Livestock Rearing and Common Lands